10-5-pursuit/lab-github/questions.md

 7. **Who acquired GitHub in 2018, and what impact did this acquisition have on the platform?**

    \`\`\`
+   Microsoft acquired GitHub in 2018, leading to enhanced integration with Microsoft's tools and services and continued growth of GitHub as a popular platform.
    \`\`\`

 8. **What is a 'repository' in GitHub, and what are its key components?**